zama-ai/concrete/docs/howto/debug.md

 # Debug

-In this section, you will learn how to debug the compilation process easily and get help in case you cannot resolve your issue.
+In this section, you will learn how to debug the compilation process easily and find help in the case that you cannot resolve your issue.

 ## Debug artifacts